Dog fouling campaign

 People who do not clean up after their dogs in Sandwell face getting a £100 fine.

 If people choose not to pay the fine, they face a bigger fine if convicted at court.

-Our waste partner Serco has painted temporary stencils on pavements at hundreds of locations where there have been lots of reports of dog fouling over the past year, to urge people to clean it up.
+Our waste partner Serco has painted temporary stencils on pavements at numerous locations where there have been lots of reports of dog fouling over the past year, to urge people to clean it up.

 We've also given out thousands of free dog mess bags to dog owners.